Brecknock Orchard - Mohnton, PA

 Linvilla Orchards - Media, PA

-Pumpkinland is their annual fall event and it begins this year on September 8th.
+Pumpkinland is their annual fall event and it begins this year in early September.
 They have both pick your own and farm store fruits and vegetables.
 They have pumpkins of all shapes and sizes but you can not pick them from the field.
 Concession stands, a garden center store, ice cream shop, bakery, and plenty of farm fun.
 Little kids enjoy the The Barnyard and Playland Playground areas.
 Take a train ride, enjoy mini golf, take a pony ride, explore The Planet museum.
 Their big event is Pumpkinland which runs from the second weekend in September through early November.
 It is full of pumpkins, apple picking, decorations, toys, corn mazes, and hayrides.
 This is a popular fall activity for Philly residents due to its proximity to Center City.

 Shady Brook Farm - Yardley, PA

 U-pick pumpkins and enjoy a wagon ride at PumpkinFest held at Shady Brook Farm.
 Corn maze, apple picking, giant jumping pillows, straw maze, pig races (weekends) and more!
 At night on the weekends, the farm becomes haunted with HorrorFest, offering four attractions including a haunted hayride and haunted barn.
 This is one of our favorite attractions because they have so many fall things to do.
 Lots of daytime activities both for kids and adults.
-Attraction opens weekends the middle of September and daily between October 5th through Halloween.
+Attraction opens weekends the middle of September and daily from early October through Halloween.
 The address is 931 Stony Hill Road, Yardley, PA 19067.
 It is 29 miles northeast of downtown Philadelphia.

 Solebury Orchards - New Hope, PA